iLib-js/ilib-mono/README.md

 ### v1.8.1

 - fixed incorrect documentation (ie. the above text!)
-- mark a files as not fully translated if there is pseudo translation
+- mark files as not fully translated if there is pseudo translation

 ### v1.8.0